chinmaydas96/chinmaydas96.github.io/_posts/2017-06-20-Machine-Learning-2.1.md

 #### Gradient Descent -

-For the minimization technique, we use `Gradient Descent` method.
+For the minimization technique, we use the `Gradient Descent` method.
 So our goal is to minimize $$J(\theta)$$.

 The Gradient is a derivative that points in a direction. *Gradient descent* is a first-order iterative optimization algorithm for finding the minimum of a function.
 It is not only used in linear regression but also in general algorithm in both machine learning and deep learning.